term7/RaspberryPi-VLC_Videolooper/README.md

 `sudo systemctl enable autoplay.service`<br>
 `sudo systemctl start autoplay.service`

-If you get an error you can try:<br>
+If you get an error, you can try:<br>
 `sudo systemctl reset-failed`

-Now all you have to do is to transfer one or more video files to /home/workstation/Videos/autoplay and/or insert a USB-drive that contains your files and watch the VLC Videolooper start the loop.
+Now, all you have to do is to transfer one or more video files to /home/workstation/Videos/autoplay and/or insert a USB-drive that contains your files and watch the VLC Videolooper start the loop.

 # 08 - Links and Resources